The Editor is the heart of Mindsmith. It’s where lessons take shape into polished, interactive experiences that learners can easily absorb and apply.

 Let's look at each in detail:

-1. Left Sidebar: Pages & Sections
+Left Sidebar: Pages & Sections

-The left panel is your lesson’s navigation.
+The left panel is your lesson’s navigation and structure manager.

 Here you can: